How PPP Loans Are Tied to Fraudulent Political Contributions

 Campaigns are dynamic.
 We welcome your feedback.
 If you see a candidate’s position has changed, send us an email to info@motiontoquash.org with the new information.

 Recognized by the National Whistleblower Center, Tracie Burke is Louisiana author of Motion to Quash.
 She can be reached at tracie@motiontoquash.org.
-Motion to Quash LLC successfully promoted legislation that supports the Anti-Money Laundering Act of 2020 and amendments to the Whistleblower Protection Act.
+Motion to Quash LLC successfully promoted legislation that supports the Whistleblower Protection Act.
 Please Support journalism in the public interest by contributing today.
 Click here to donate Motion to Quash ISSN 2644-1594 is the copyrighted property of Motion to Quash LLC

 Jefferson Parish State Senator Corruption Scorecard 2023